Bartainment: the concept that reinvents classic bars

 https://www.freepik.com

-When gambling takes over the bar
+When the game takes over the bar

 A leisure market that extends beyond parks

-Experience first: the real game changer
+Experience above all: the real game changer

 A young, curious audience in search of meaning